robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - such a kind of attack can be soon develop autonomously as a private on-demand terrorism business **and** it has the potential of penetrate our society and culture with deep consequences which are beyond imagination;

-- the target chosen creates a **very** dangerous precedent because, including a previous destruction of an over-horizon radar, it was the 2nd and most daring attack which infringes the nuclear non-proliferation agreements.
+- the target chosen creates a **very** dangerous precedent because, including a previous destruction of an over-horizon radar, it was the 2nd and most daring attack which infringed the nuclear non-proliferation agreements.

-Those agreements enforce not only Russia but also USA to keep that facilities exposed in such way others countries can check by satellite (or visual) where and how much defensive-attack nuclear power is deployed.
-Those who attack nuclear war enabled facility are going to push the world back to the timesin which such threads were hidden.
+Those agreements enforce not only Russia but also the USA to keep those facilities exposed in such a way other countries can check by satellite (or visual) where and how much defensive-attack nuclear power is deployed.
+Those who attack nuclear war enabled facilities are going to push the world back to the times in which such threads were hidden.
 Which means that first-strike policy re-enter as a "reasonable" option.

-We are bringing terroristic attacks into our international negotiation toolkit, in our culture and society and at the same time we are find ourselves back to Cuba missiles crisis time but on a 8B+ people planet, many more nuclear-war abilitaed states, and with the fast & mobile Internet connection complexity in addition on top of all of that.
+We are bringing terroristic attacks into our international negotiation toolkit, in our culture and society and at the same time we are find ourselves back to Cuba missiles crisis time but on a 8B+ people planet, many more nuclear-war capable states, and with the fast & mobile Internet connection complexity in addition on top of all of that.

 +